finagle/finch/docs/route.md

 The `io.finch.route` package provides _combinators_ API for building both _matching_ and _extracting_ routers in Finch.
 There are two main abstractions in the package: `Route0` (matching router) and `RouteN[A]` (extracting router).
-Luckily the compile figures out the exact type of the router, so you usually don't have to deal with that names.
+Luckily the compiler figures out the exact type of the router, so you usually don't have to deal with those names.
 Although, since the `RouterN[A]` class is the one that you will likely use in the Finch applications, there is a special user-friendly type alias `Router[A]`.